acticloud/MDBconductor-deploy/README.md

 # Acknowledgments
-This project has been funded by the European Unions Horizon 2020 research and innovation programme under Grant Agreement no. 732366 (ACTiCLOUD).
+This software has been funded by the European Unions Horizon 2020 research and innovation programme under Grant Agreement no. 732366 (ACTiCLOUD).

 # MDBconductor-deploy